 Commercial property inspections are one of the most important investments you can make before purchasing, leasing, or refinancing a commercial building in California.
 Still, the cost is one of the most common questions property owners and investors ask, and the answer is rarely simple.
 Pricing depends on several factors, and understanding what drives those costs can help you plan a smarter due diligence budget.

-At Commercial Real Estate Inspectors (CREI), we provide detailed, investor-grade inspections for commercial properties throughout California and can provide accurate quotes based on the specific scope and characteristics of your property.
-Call us today at (818) 957-4654 to get started.
+At Commercial Real Estate Inspectors (CREI), we provide detailed, quality inspection reports focused on major systems, material deficiencies, and 5-year cost expectations for commercial properties throughout California and can provide accurate quotes based on the specific scope and characteristics of your property.
+Call us today at (818) 873-5036 to get started.

 How Much Does a Commercial Property Inspection Cost in California?